The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 - It does NOT mimic natural flows, instead concentrating all flows to one point at the headwall of the SUDS, starving the West Fen of groundwater

-- It will be dangerously unstable leading to bank collapse both due to leakage and pressure on Made Ground from a top heavy unsupported structure in addition to slope issues highlighted above
+- It will be dangerously unstable leading to bank collapse both due to leakage and pressure on slipping Made Ground from a top heavy unsupported structure of which very little will be left on the valley side for structural support

 - 90% of it is completely pointless as flows will never reach it

-- It does not regulate the pH of the groundwater, key to Fen survival
+- It does not regulate the pH of the groundwater which is key to Fen survival

 - It is unmaintainable due to poor design

-- Deprives locals of desperately needed green space for NO gain
+- Deprives residents of desperately needed green space for NO gain

 - Has a completely pointless bund, adding to the instability of the slope